Eschatologue/CM_wiki/docs/class/monk/sun-soul.md

 You become wreathed in a luminous, magical aura.
 You shed bright light in a 30-foot Emanation and dim light for an additional 30 feet.
 You can extinguish or restore the light as a Bonus Action.

-When you use your Deflect Attacks feature to reduce the damage of an attack made by a creature within the bright light of this feature, the attacker takes Radiant damage equal to one roll of your Martial Arts die + your Wisdom modifier (minimum 1 damage).
+When you use your [Deflect Attacks](index.md#level-3-deflect-attacks) feature to reduce the damage of an attack made by a creature within the bright light of this feature, the attacker takes Radiant damage equal to one roll of your Martial Arts die + your Wisdom modifier (minimum 1 damage).
 If you spend a :class-phb24-monk: **Focus Point** to redirect the attack, the target of the redirected attack also takes this damage on a failed save, in addition to the normal damage of Deflect Attacks.

-[Unarmed Strike]: ../../gameplay/phb/action.md#unarmed-strike

 --8<-- "includes\snippets\spells2\lv3.md"